pmmp/doc.pmmp.io/source/intro.rst

 	:align: center

 PocketMine-MP is a server software for the Bedrock family of Minecraft editions (formerly known as Pocket Edition, Windows 10 Edition and others).
-It has a :doc:`Plugin API <plugins>` that enables a :doc:`developer <developers>` to extend it and add new features, or change default ones.
+It has a Plugin API that enables a developer to extend it and add new features, or change default ones.

 Supported features
 ------------------